Functional Endoscopic Sinus Surgery (FESS)

 What to expect after surgery

-After the FESS, most children are fussy for a few hours.
-Your child will be given intravenous (IV) fluids while in the hospital until discharge.
+After the FESS, most children are fussy or sleepy for a few hours.
+Your child will be given intravenous fluids while in the hospital until discharge.
 Clear liquids for your child to drink are available in the Post Anesthesia Care Unit (PACU), also called the recovery room.

 The head of your child's bed will be raised in the PACU to help with swelling, breathing and drainage.
 At home, you should have pillows or a recliner chair available to help your child stay comfortable with the head elevated above the level of the chest.